What are damaged fingernails?

 Nails get damaged as a result of various factors, the main causes include:

-Today, a frequent cause of nail plate damage is reconstruction with gel.
-When the gel is removed, the nail plate appears flaky, opaque and brittle.
+Gel reconstruction is a common cause of nail damage today.
+Following the gel removal process, the nail is often opaque and brittle.

 How to treat damaged nails